atmars77/atmars77.github.io/submit.md

 * Please do not submit more than one finished poem and one fragment during a single submission period.
 Wait until you get a response.

 ### How long until I hear back?
-* We aim to respond to all contributors by April 10th.
+* We aim to respond to all contributors by May 8th.
 If this changes, we will send out an email update.
 * Our approximate/ideal timeline for the first issue is:
   * April 30, 2023 - Submissions close
   * May 8th - Contributors will hear back about acceptance